Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 14. On the left, where it says main, click and select your STUDENT_ID, you should now see your new feature/analysis that you added

 Congratulations!
-You have now succesfully done your first branching!
+You have now successfully done your first branching!

 Your first branch merging